Skip to Content

 Choosing an Aloe-friendly Soil

-While your watering schedule is important, it is also vital that you use a type of soil that is appropriate for your Aloe plant.
+While your watering schedule is important, also choosing the type of soil is vital.
 Since Aloe plants and other succulents thrive in dry conditions, it is important that you choose well-draining soil.
 This will help regulate moisture levels and prevent root rot, especially if you accidentally over-water your Aloe plant.
+If you are unsure about the soil quality, you can repot the plant in any cactus or succulent-specific potting soil mixture.

 What Type of Water Should You Use?